-When Mark Roberge, who was then SVP of Worldwide Sales and Services at HubSpot, began scaling our sales team, he prioritized five traits of the most successful salespeople.
+When Mark Roberge, former SVP of Worldwide Sales and Services at HubSpot, began scaling our sales team, he prioritized five traits of the most successful salespeople.

-- Hard-working: Will put in the time and energy.
+- Hard-working: Put in the time and energy

 - Previously successful: Has a track record of success, whether in sales or sports, school, another job, etc.